bernard-elhagin/dots/configs.md

 Update Mode: read-only

-*listeners*
+#listeners#
 -----------

 Listener List - Comma-separated list of URIs we will listen on and the listener names.
-If the listener name is not a security protocol, listener.security.protocol.map must also be set.
-Listener names and port numbers must be unique unless one listener is an IPv4 address and the other listener is an IPv6 address (for the same port).
-Specify hostname as 0.0.0.0 to bind to all interfaces.Leave hostname empty to bind to default interface.

-Examples of legal listener lists:
+If the listener name is not a security protocol, `listener.security.protocol.map` must also be set.
+Listener names and port numbers must be unique unless %n one listener is an IPv4 address and the other listener is %n an IPv6 address (for the same port).%n Specify hostname as 0.0.0.0 to bind to all interfaces.%n Leave hostname empty to bind to default interface.%n Examples of legal listener lists:%n `PLAINTEXT://myhost:9092,SSL://:9091`%n `CLIENT://0.0.0.0:9092,REPLICATION://localhost:9093`%n `PLAINTEXT://127.0.0.1:9092,SSL://[::1]:9092`%n

-PLAINTEXT://myhost:9092,SSL://:9091CLIENT://0.0.0.0:9092,REPLICATION://localhost:9093
-PLAINTEXT://127.0.0.1:9092,SSL://[::1]:9092

 Type: string
 Default: PLAINTEXT://:9092